 Taronga Zoo is one of Australia’s most popular destinations, attracting more than 1.4 million visitors annually.
-The Taronga Institute of Science and Learning project is part of the Zoo’s Centenary Revitalisation Plan and will create a place of national significance.
-It will also provide a platform for regional and global leadership in zoo-based conservation science and learning, inspiring individuals and communities to secure a future for the wild.
+The Taronga Institute of Science and Learning (TISL) project was part of the Zoo’s Centenary Revitalisation Plan.
+It creates a place of national significance and a platform for regional and global leadership in zoo-based conservation science and learning, inspiring individuals and communities to secure a future for the wild.

-The project comprises of part internal fitout of an existing educational building and part new build at the Taronga Zoo premises.
-Refurbishment works will take place on the existing lecture theatre and the new build will consist of a three-level educational building.
+Works involved a part internal fitout of an existing educational building and part new build at the Taronga Zoo premises.
+Refurbishment works were completed on the existing lecture theatre while the new build consisted of a 3 level educational building.
 The new building incorporates 3 specialist immersive classrooms for animal habitation and student interaction, laboratories for scientists with visibility for the public to watch them at work, research facilities, a new lecture theatre, 6 teaching classrooms, open offices for life sciences and the construction of 12 aviaries, 2 koala exhibits, reptile enclosures and staff breakout spaces.

 Taronga Conservation Society Australia